tillbiskup/evedataviewer/docs/usecases.rst

         :local:
         :depth: 1

-Generally, you will use the graphical user interface (GUI) of the eveviewer package that you can start by typing ``eveviewer`` in a terminal (once the package is installed).
+Generally, you will use the graphical user interface (GUI) of the evedataviewer package that you can start by typing ``evedataviewer`` in a terminal (once the package is installed).

-For the time being, the following description of use cases is rather an idea how working with the eveviewer GUI may look like than a description of what actually can be achieved.
+For the time being, the following description of use cases is rather an idea how working with the evedataviewer GUI may look like than a description of what actually can be achieved.

 Exploring data